letmejustputthishere/goa/README.md

 # development

+- make sure you create a github application for authenticating users. follow the steps [here](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app)

+- make sure you have a `.env` file in the root directory of this repository, check `.env.example` for the required variables. `CLIENT_SECRET` and `CLIENT_ID` are the credentials for the GitHub OAuth app. make sure for the callback url you use `http://localhost:3000` in the app settings when developing locally.

+- make sure you have `vercel` installed. for instructions follow [this ](https://vercel.com/docs/cli)

+- run `yarn install` or `npm install` to install the dependencies

 - we rely on vercel serverless functions to authenticate to github, thus we have to use `vercel dev -l 127.0.0.1:3000` for local development instead of `yarn dev`. make sure the correct callback url is set in the github application settings.

 # deployment